ansible/ansible/docs/docsite/rst/scenario_guides/guide_oracle.rst

 Configuration
 *************

-When creating and configuring Oracle Cloud Infrastructure resources, Ansible modules use authentication information that is outlined on `this page <https://docs.cloud.oracle.com/iaas/Content/API/Concepts/sdkconfig.htm>`_.
+When creating and configuring Oracle Cloud Infrastructure resources, Ansible modules use the authentication information outlined `here <https://docs.cloud.oracle.com/iaas/Content/API/Concepts/sdkconfig.htm>`_.
 .

 *******
-Samples
+Examples
 *******
 Launch a compute instance
 =========================
-This `sample playbook <https://github.com/oracle/oci-ansible-modules/tree/master/samples/compute/launch_compute_instance>`_ shows how to launch a public Compute instance and then access the instance from an Ansible module over an SSH connection.
-The sample illustrates how to do the following:
+This `sample playbook <https://github.com/oracle/oci-ansible-modules/tree/master/samples/compute/launch_compute_instance>`_ launches a public Compute instance and then accesses the instance from an Ansible module over an SSH connection.
+The sample illustrates how to:

 - Generate a temporary, host-specific SSH key pair.
 - Specify the public key from the key pair for connecting to the instance, and then launch the instance.